Showing posts with label #colbert. Show all posts

 Hummingbirds and certain flowers have evolved an interdependent relationship over millions of years.
 Flowers provide hummingbirds nectar, the fuel they need to keep flying.
 In return, hummingbirds transport pollen between flowers, helping the flowers reproduce.

 The flowers of choice are long and tubular and usually red, a color bees have trouble seeing.
-This shape fits the hummingbird’s long bill and allows pollen to be deposited on the bird’s forehead.
+This shape fits the hummingbird’s long bill and deposits pollen on the bird’s forehead.
 Individual flowers usually grow separate from one another, allowing ample space for whirring wings as the hummingbird dashes from flower to flower.
 Pollen from flowers powders the head of these tiny jewels as they sip nectar.
 Subsequently, this pollen is then spread to other flowers on which the hummingbird feeds.

 Faster Than a Speeding Hummingbird?